HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 - **Two unique ingredients**
 - **One portion per character**

-In addition, you must fulfill **two** of the following five criteria:
+In addition, you must fulfill **two** of the following four criteria:
 - Fire
 - Water
 - Cooking gear